From XAI to MLOps: Explainable Concept Drift Detection with Profile Drift Detection: Experiments

-The results for the \texttt{Elec2} dataset reveal distinct performance patterns across various drift detection methods, models, and batch sizes.
-Focusing on the PDD method, it demonstrated a balanced approach in terms of accuracy and drift detection.
-Specifically, for the Logistic Regression (LR) model, PDD achieved accuracies of $0.6740$, $0.7349$, and $0.7402$ across $10$, $20$, and $30$ batches, respectively.
-Similarly, in the DT model, PDD maintained consistent accuracy levels of $0.7253$, $0.7392$, and $0.7429$, while in the RF model, accuracies were at $0.7093$, $0.7311$, and $0.7393$ for the respective batch sizes.
+The results for the \texttt{Elec2} dataset reveal distinct performance patterns across drift detection methods, models, and batch sizes.
+In particular, the PDD method exhibits a balanced approach in terms of both accuracy and the number of drift detections.
+For the Logistic Regression model, PDD achieves an accuracy of 0.6740 at 10 batches, which increases to 0.7349 at 20 batches and further to 0.7402 at 30 batches.
+Similarly, for the Decision Tree model, the accuracy values are 0.7253, 0.7392, and 0.7429 at 10, 20, and 30 batches, respectively.
+The Random Forest model shows accuracies of 0.7093, 0.7311, and 0.7449 across the three batch sizes.

-When comparing PDD to other drift detection methods, it is evident that PDD offers a moderate number of drift detections.
-For instance, in the LR model, PDD detected $8$, $4$, and $12$ drifts across $10$, $20$, and $30$ batches.
-In the DT model, drift detections were minimal, with only $1$ drift detected at both $10$ and $20$ batches, increasing to $5$ drifts at $30$ batches.
-The RF model showed $3$, $0$, and $1$ drifts detected by PDD across the same batch sizes.
-This controlled drift detection suggests that PDD is effective in identifying significant changes without being overly sensitive, thereby reducing the likelihood of false positives.

-In contrast, other methods such as HDDM-A, HDDM-W, KSWIN, DDM, and EDDM displayed varying levels of drift detection.
-For example, HDDM-A and HDDM-W consistently detected 10 drifts in the LR model across all batch sizes, while KSWIN and DDM showed similar patterns with 10 drifts detected for the LR model.
-PH presented a different trend, with drift detections increasing with the number of batches, detecting up to $16$ drifts in the DT and RF models at $30$ batches.
-EDDM also showed an increasing number of drifts, particularly in the LR and DT models, highlighting its higher sensitivity to changes in the data stream.

-Accuracy-wise, most drift detection methods maintained high performance across different models and batch sizes.
-For instance, the LR model consistently achieved accuracies above 0.69 across all methods and batch sizes, while the DT and RF models generally surpassed 0.70 in accuracy.
-Notably, the base test and train accuracies were high across all models, indicating strong overall model performance.

-An important observation from the Elec2 dataset is that the most significant variable influencing the models varied depending on both the batch size and the specific model used.
-For all models—LR, DT, and RF—the attribute \texttt{nswprice} was identified as the most important variable across different batch sizes.
-This consistency suggests that \texttt{nswprice} plays a crucial role in the predictive performance of the models, regardless of the batch size or the drift detection method employed.
+When comparing drift detection counts, PDD maintains a moderate level of sensitivity.
+In the LR model, it detects 8 drifts at 10 batches, 4 at 20 batches, and 12 at 30 batches.
+For the DT model, the method is even more conservative, with just 1 drift detected at both 10 and 20 batches and an increase to 5 drifts at 30 batches.
+In the RF model, PDD identifies 3 drifts at 10 batches, no drift at 20 batches, and 3 drifts at 30 batches.
+This controlled drift detection contrasts with methods such as HDDM-A, HDDM-W, KSWIN, DDM, and EDDM, which consistently flag a higher number of drifts.
+In the LR model, these methods uniformly detect 10 drifts across all batch sizes, while the PH method shows an increasing trend with up to 16 drifts in the DT and RF models at 30 batches.